Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Get it on:

-9. Mastering the Market Cycle by Howard S. Marks
+9. Mastering the Market Cycle

 Getting the Odds on Your Side

 Marks believes that the market cycle determines investment prices and creates demand.
-Marks writing about Cycles is refreshing because he admits fear and greed distort people’s views of the market and blind them to problems.
+Mark’s writing about Cycles is refreshing because he admits fear and greed distort people’s views of the market and blind them to problems.

 Marks believes that accurate information about market outcomes will not guarantee investment success.
 Instead, Marks thinks making the correct assumptions about price and having the discipline to act on the assumptions is the key to making money in the markets.